 Place a small reservoir containing sterile DPBS inside the 150-millimeter dish to provide humidity for the cells [1].
 Incubate the chips at 37 degrees Celsius for approximately 3 hours [2], or until cells in the bottom channel have attached [3].

-Talent places a tube in the dish.
+Talent places a tube cup with water in the dish.

 Talent places the chips into an incubator.